Reference > WCAG1 Level A

 E842

-7.5: You should not use a non-zero page redirect
+CP 7.5: You should not use a non-zero page redirect

 Until user agents provide the ability to stop auto-redirect, do not use markup to redirect pages automatically.
 See HTML Techniques for WCAG 1.0.